tsanhan/dotnet-dating-app-D150821ER/README.md

-Setting the main photo in the API: this is a functionality provided at the edit photos  section in the edit profile.
+Adding the main photo image to the nav bar:

+a small thing that can add to the nav bar: the user profile photo (lets make it the main photo): for this I want to return the user main photo with the user object:

-we'll start in the API.
+start with the UserDTO.cs, go there.
-go to UsersController.cs

-up next: setting this on the client side.
+then use it in the login method (when they register they don't have any photo yet) go to AccountController.cs.

+next, we use this new property in the client, go to user.ts

+just to make typescript happy fix the initial value in jwt.interceptor.ts, go there.

+and populate user.ts, lets see in the account service how we use the interface, go to account.service.ts.